 - balancing family with farm business startup

-- starting up a farm on the side, or on a part time base, and then scaling that operation as needed
+- starting a farm on the side, or on a part time basis, and then scaling that operation as needed

 Starting a business is hard.

-But, there are ways that you can make journey more manageable.
+There are ways that you can increase your chances of success and make entrepreneurship more manageable.